Effective Organization for Nonfiction Book

 The publicity chapter began with information about the importance of publicity, then it started discussing finding and building a relationship with influencers without any sort of transition or heading.
 All of this came before the “local publicity” heading.

-Since the author had a heading for when he discussed local publicity and Kickstarter promotions, it made sense to also have a heading for influencers.
+Since the author had a heading for two types of publicity (local publicity and Kickstarter promotions), it made sense to also have a heading for influencers.

 He did have a heading for pitching to influencers, but it came after the local publicity portion.
 So his publicity chapter discussed influencers, then local publicity, then back to influencers, then Kickstarter promotions.

-I grouped all the influencer content together and added the appropriate headings.
+I grouped all the influencer content together and added the appropriate headings to help the reader navigate it.

 Heading levels